MAC – multiplex analog components.

 mod wheel – A controller, normally mounted at the left end of the keyboard and played with the left hand, that is used for modulation.
 It is typically set up to add vibrato.
 See modulation, vibrato.

-moiré – a pattern of light and dark colors or bands created when two repetitive patterns that differ in orientation or frequency are superimposed in an image.
+moiré (pronounced ‘mwa-ray’) – 1. a pattern of light and dark colors or bands created when two repetitive patterns that differ in orientation or frequency are superimposed in an image.
 2. Irregular plaid-like patterns that occur when a bit-mapped image is reduced, enlarged, displayed, or printed at a resolution different from the resolution of the original.

 monitor – 1. a device that directly displays a video picture from a camera, videotape recorder, or special-effects generator.
 2. a verb meaning to watch or listen to a signal.
 3. video display similar to a TV, but having superior visual quality and without a tuner.
 4. an audio monitor is a speaker.

 monitor calibration – Changing a monitor’s adjustment to accurately display colors.

 mono – using just one color.
 Normally black, but can be any colour.